jossi87/climbing-ws/README.md

 # About

-RESTful Java Web Service (Jersey/JAXB) serving as the API gateway for the Climbing/Bouldering platform.
+Spring Boot RESTful Web Service serving as the backend API for the Climbing/Bouldering platform.
 Used by [https://github.com/jossi87/climbing-web](https://github.com/jossi87/climbing-web) as a gateway to a MySQL database.

 ## :link: Live sites